Chart Color Schemes

 AreaSearch analysis reveals Mount Ousley recording weaker employment conditions than most comparable areas nationwide

-Mount Ousley has an educated workforce with significant representation in essential services sectors.
-Its unemployment rate was 4.7% as of September 2025.
+Mount Ousley has a highly educated workforce with significant representation in essential services sectors.
+The unemployment rate as of September 2025 was 4.8%.
+Employment stability over the past year was relatively high compared to other areas.

 Frequently Asked Questions - Employment